Toggle: English / Spanish

 A smear of the swab is placed in culture media to encourage the growth of bacteria and other organisms.
-The laboratory technician watches the culture for growth.
+The culture is watched for growth.

-How to prepare for the test
+How to Prepare for the Test

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

 Normal value ranges may vary slightly among different laboratories.
 Talk to your health care provider about the meaning of your specific test results.

 Stamm WE, Batteiger BE.
 Chlamydia trachomatis (trachoma, perinatal infections, lymphogranuloma venereum, and other genital infections).
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
 7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 180.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 180.

 Marrazzo JM, Handsfield HH, Sparling PF.
 Neisseria gonorrhoeae.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
 7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 212.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 212.

 DuPont HL.
 Approach to the patient with suspected enteric infection.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 291.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 291.

 Semrad CE.
 Approach to the patient with diarrhea and malabsorption.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 142.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 142.

 Giannella RA.
 Infectious enteritis and proctocolitis and bacterial food poisoning.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 107.
+Philadelphia, PA: Saunders Elsevier; 2010:chap 107.

 Croft AC, Woods GL.
 Specimen collection and handling for diagnosis of infectious diseases.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 63.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 63.

 Salwen MJ, Siddiqi HA, Gress FG, Bowne WB.
 Laboratory diagnosis of gastrointestinal and pancreatic disorders.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 22.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 22.

-- Last reviewed on 4/26/2012
+- Last reviewed on 5/15/2014

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.